celonis/content-cli/README.md

-This is the read me file of this repository
+This is the read me file of this repository.